 Mitigating the Impact of Tariffs

 Mitigating the effects of tariffs requires both tactical and strategic responses.
 Some options demand significant planning and capital investment, such as onshoring or reorganizing supply chains.
-Others—like substituting factory recertified hard drives for new builds—offer immediate, lower-cost alternatives.
+Others—like substituting new builds for factory recertified hard drives—offer immediate, lower-cost alternatives.
 The right solution depends on variables such as tariff rate structures, harmonized codes, and component availability.

 Importantly, businesses must conduct a granular ROI analysis.
 For example, relocating manufacturing to the U.S. might appear attractive—but if domestic alternatives for key components don’t exist, and a flat tariff applies across all import categories, the benefits may be negligible.
 Similarly, exceptions, exemptions, or rate variations under the Harmonized Tariff Schedule (HTS) could alter the equation.